vishalrao8/SmartServices/README.md

 #### Does it solve any problem?

-Of course it does, by reducing the resistance that one feels while finding any technician located farer or closer to them within a specific time period and providing real time location of worker coming to them to make it easy for users to track them.
+Of course it does, by reducing the resistance that one feels while finding any technician located farther or closer to them within a specific time period and providing real time location of worker coming to them to make it easy for users to track them.

 #### Intended User